xma711/notebook/programming/assembly/c_to_assembly/README.md

 however, when run ./simple it gives a segfault.

-to do
+To do
 ------------

-find a good way to compile assembly codes in linux and run it.
+Find a good way to compile assembly codes in linux and run it.

-nasm seems a promising tool.
+Nasm seems a promising tool.